MiningMarsh/steamos-extensions/README.md

 Some extensions may change grub boot options in order to add kernel parameters.
 You can permanently uninstall the changes they make by removing the extension, swapping from stable to beta branch or vice versa, and then switching back.
 SteamOS will regenerate the boot configuration during upgrades, overwriting the changes the extensions made.
 Make sure that the extension file is removed before the changes in branch take place.

+### System Updates

+The SteamOS update mechanism does not like `systemd-sysext.service` to be running, as it creates a read-only overlayfs on `/usr`.
+To solve this problem, `systemd-sysext.service` unloads itself when `rauc.service` (the update service) is started.
+Unfortunately, `rauc.service` does not unload itself until reboot, which means all extensions are unloaded until reboot.
+Updates that occur during boot-up do not conflict with `systemd-sysext.service`, as only steam client updates can apply during boot-up.

+## Extensions

-A number of example extensions that I personally use are included in this repo, with explanations of what they do in the following sections.
+A number of extensions are included in this repository.
+They are designed to work together well, and most of them require no configuration and leave nothing behind when uninstalled with the standard method.
+Exceptions are noted in the extension descriptions.

 ### steamos-extension-clean-games